mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `proxy_cache_lock_timeout 0s;` <br/>
 **Context**: http, server, location

 Sets a timeout for `proxy_cache_lock`.
-If a request has been locked for this long, it will be released to the proxied server and the response will not be used to fill the cache. (`proxy_cache_lock_age` determines how often a request should be sent to fill the cache.)
+If a request has been locked for this amount of time, it will be released to the proxied server and the response will not be used to populate the cache. (`proxy_cache_lock_age` determines how often a request should be sent to populate the cache.)
 No change to the public version.
-We set the default value to 0s to optimize for latency.
-You can set it to some higher value if you know that most contents are cacheable and you want to reduce the origin traffic.
+The default value of 0s optimizes latency.
+You can change this to a higher value if you know that most contents are cacheable and want to reduce origin traffic.

 ### [`proxy_cache_methods`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_methods)